Last updated: May 2026

 Setting up direct fulfillment systems

 The technical setup is often the most challenging aspect of made-to-order implementation.
-Third-party platforms can significantly reduce this complexity by providing pre-built connections to both ecommerce systems and manufacturing partners.
+Third-party platforms can significantly reduce this complexity by providing pre-built connections to both Ecommerce systems and manufacturing partners, letting you test products before committing capital to bulk production runs.

 Managing customer communications